« Previous Page

 regain function and relearn skills that were lost as a result of a stroke.
 The

-focus of rehabilitation depends on which part of the brain was damaged from the
+focus of rehabilitation (rehab) depends on which part of the brain was damaged from the

 stroke and how much damage was done.

-Rehabilitation begins in the hospital, as soon as the person is
+Rehab begins in the hospital, when the person's health is

 stable after having a stroke.
-A rehabilitation team that includes doctors and
+A rehab team that includes doctors and

 nurses and physical, occupational, speech, and recreational therapists helps